noahnefsky/soma-technical-assessment/README.md

 You will need to sign up for a free Pexels API key to make the fetch request.

+--> Update Prisma schema
+--> Call the Pexels search endpoint to get the image url --> Store it in the db
+--> If the image is loading show a loading spinner (e.g. pexels endpoint call), otherwise show the image

 ### Part 3: Task Dependencies

 Implement a task dependency system that allows tasks to depend on other tasks.
 The system must: